programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

     <img src="https://programminghistorian.github.io/ph-submissions/images/interactive-visualization-with-plotly/en-or-interactive-visualization-with-plotly-13.png" alt="Bar plot showing the gender of accused.">
 	</a>
 <figcaption>
     <p>Figure 13.
-A single subplot showing the gender of accused in the left column. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-13.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
+A single subplot showing the gender of accused. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-13.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>